ShadiaBaroud/my-cv/content/event/example/index.md

 ---
-title: AI for Good Global Summit
+title: The 2024 World AI Conference

-event: AI for Good Global Summit
+event: The 2024 World AI Conference
 event_url: https://aiforgood.itu.int/summit24/

-location: Geneva, Switzerland
+location: Shanghai, China
-address:
-  street: Online

 summary: The 2024 World AI Conference and High-Level Meeting on Global AI Governance is being held July 4-6 in Shanghai with the theme "governing AI for good and for all.
 abstract: 'The 2024 World AI Conference and High-Level Meeting on Global AI Governance is being held July 4-6 in Shanghai with the theme "governing AI for good and for all.'